fj-morales/google-research/felix/README.md

 of our experiments,unless otherwise stated.
 Then convert the original TSV datasets into TFRecord format.
 The discofuse dataset can be found here(https://github.com/google-research-datasets/discofuse)

+Make sure to use BERT Based uncased (vocab_size=30522) or change the felix/discofuse/felix-config vocab_size accordingly
 ```
 # Preprocess
 export BERT_BASE_DIR=/path/to/uncased_L-12_H-768_A-12